Znullptr/PageRankSpark/README.md

    Please modify the command in order to match your environnement resources and your hdfs path to your pyton script.

-7) Open your yarn interface and visualize the spark job progress:
+6) Open your yarn interface and visualize the spark job progress:
   <p>
    <img width="800" height="500" src="https://github.com/Znullptr/PageRankSpark/blob/main/images/yarn_interface_output.jpg">
   </p>

-8) Open your hdfs interface and download the output csv file:
+7) Open your hdfs interface and download the output csv file:
   <p>
    <img width="800" height="500" src="https://github.com/Znullptr/PageRankSpark/blob/main/images/hdfs_interface_output.jpg">
     </p>

-9) Compare the new results with your previous obtained results.
+8) Compare the new results with your previous obtained results.

+# Conclusion